SPIN-web/SPIN2026/README.md

 # SPIN2025

-This is the website for SPIN 2025, adapted from that of [SPIN 2024] (https://spin-web.github.io/SPIN2024/), for which you can find the sources [here](https://github.com/SPIN-web/SPIN2024).
+This is the website for SPIN 2025, adapted from that of [SPIN 2024](https://spin-web.github.io/SPIN2024/), for which you can find the sources [here](https://github.com/SPIN-web/SPIN2024).

 This brief guide was written by Gidon Ernst <gidon.ernst@lmu.de> (LMU Munich).
 Feel free to get in touch with any question.

 ## Basic Setup

-The website is made with Jekyll and hosted on [GitHub pages](https://docs.github.com/en/pages/).
+The website is made with [Jekyll](https://jekyllrb.com) and hosted on [GitHub pages](https://docs.github.com/en/pages/).
 It should work out-of-the-box by pushing the respective changes to the `main` branch of the repository.

 It is recommended to develop and test this site locally with the built-in web server of the toolchain.
 This guide is for Unix-like systems and has been tested on Arch Linux (September 2024).